Purplecannon/footnote/doc/WeeklyProgress.md

   - Configured DigitalOcean Spaces for thumbnails
   - Implemented capturing a thumbnail, uploading it to DO Spaces, displaying on webapp
 - Updated GitHub Secrets
+- Worked on video mirroring functionality
+- Create a separate video upload button
+  - Users can now click on the video to play/pause rather than being prompted to upload another video

 #### Catherine Jin